Hill Top and Caldwell

 An ongoing priority for the Hill Top and Caldwell partnership was to deliver and support affordable, local activities to engage the community and bring people together across the different neighbourhoods.
 Big Local funding was allocated to community grants and commissioning, for groups and organisations to deliver varied activities, helping build community spirit, increase availability, and build capacity among local organisations.

-Towards the end of Big Local, residents continued supporting community activities, but moved away from directly organising them.
+Towards the end of Big Local, residents continued supporting activities but moved away from directly organising them.
 For example, in 2023, Big Local funding was used to purchase tickets from a local coach company which were then sold at a subsidised rate to residents, leading to sold-out trips to Skegness, Chatsworth House, Melton Mowbray, York, and the Peak District.
 Big Local funding was also used to purchase 60 tickets to a pantomime in Nuneaton at Christmas which were sold to residents for £1.

 Responding to crisis and urgent need